 In addition, NNM covariate matching models suggest that Ontario hospitals may have seen a very marginal but statistically significant decrease (by around 0.01 units per patient admission) in the number of imaging procedures after 2012 for unilateral hip replacements, and an increase by 2-3 percentage points of the probability of being transferred to another acute care facility.
-However, as far as bilateral replacements are concerned, the latter decreased by 6-10%, as shown in Table 22 of Appendix G. This result may be indicative of a higher retention of patients recommended for bilateral joint replacements, which goes along with the recommendations set out by the Ontario Health Technology Advisory Committee participating in the development of QBP procedure manuals.
+However, as far as bilateral replacements are concerned, the latter decreased by 6-10%, as shown in Table 21 of Appendix F. This result may be indicative of a higher retention of patients recommended for bilateral joint replacements, which goes along with the recommendations set out by the Ontario Health Technology Advisory Committee participating in the development of QBP procedure manuals.
 The evidence relative to changes in other parameters of care of QBP procedures remains sporadic and weak.

-Finally, as evidenced by the results reported in Table 8 other joint replacements were unaffected by spillover effects from QBPs with respect to the vast majority of parameters of care, including length of hospital stay.
-The only aspect of care that consistently showed significant results was related to the mode of patient discharge after 2014.
-As in the case of the QBP procedures, more patients were recommended for discharge to home with accompanying rehabilitation support (7 percent point increase post-2014 relative to prereform), and moderately fewer (almost 2 percentage point decrease post-2014) patients were discharged to a specialized care facility.
+Finally, as evidenced by the results reported in Table 20, other joint replacements were unaffected by spillover effects from QBPs with respect to the vast majority of parameters of care, including length of hospital stay.
+As in the case of the QBP procedures, more patients were recommended for discharge to home with accompanying rehabilitation support (7 percent point increase post-2014 relative to pre-reform), and moderately fewer (almost 2 percentage point decrease post-2014) patients were discharged to a specialized care facility.